 The iconic tomb of Ahmad Shah Wali, the 9th Bahaman ruler, even has an engraving of the Quran.
 The Swastik symbol on the wall is one of the striking features of the tomb.
 It is one of the most popular tombs among the Bahamani tombs.

 Hassan is one ancient monument in Karnataka that is home to many Hoysala temples.
 The name of this historical place is derived from the Goddess Hasanamba.
 The Temple of the goddess is a center of attraction in Hassan, and there are several Jain temples and some churches for touring.
 There is no dearth of places to visit in Hassan.

 Shri Lakshmi Venkataramana Swamy Temple, Ishvara Temple, The Shettihalli Rosary Church, Bhagawan Bahubali Statue, Amaragiri Malekal Tirupati Temple, and Gorur Dam are some of the must-visit places here.
-Exploring Hassan in your Karnataka tour gives you a plus point as it is close to Halebidu and Belur, which are two other sites that you must visit.
+Exploring Hassan in your Karnataka tour gives you a plus point as it is close to Halebidu and Belur, two other sites you must visit.